HEARTS AND MINDS: THE INTERROGATION INSTALLATION

 Professor of Film and Media Arts at Temple University, Philadelphia, Roderick Coover is Founding Director of the duel MFA-PHD Program in Visual Research and Documentary Arts, Founding Co-Director of the MA in mediaXarts:Cinema for New Technologies and Environments and Founding Director of the Graduate Certificate Program in Documentary Arts and Ethnographic Practices.
 He holds degrees from the University of Chicago (PhD 1999), Brown University (MA 1994) and Cornell University (1989).

-PhD - MFA in Documentary Arts and Visual Research
+Director, PhD-MFA Program in Documentary Arts and Visual Research (DAVR)

-The duel degree MFA-Ph.D.
-Program in Documentary Arts and Visual Research (DAVR) is designed for students who have completed an MFA in Film and Media Arts or a related field and wish to expand their work through a critically engaged project.
-Limited to 1 or 2 students per year, the program is aimed at highly advanced students with strong production skills and a rigorous research plan.
+The duel degree PhD-MFA Program in Documentary Arts and Visual Research (DAVR) is designed for students who have completed an MFA in Film and Media Arts or a related field and wish to expand their work through a critically engaged project.
 Dissertation projects may be developed using emerging and multimedia tools and approaches.
 Students apply in their final year of their MFA or after their MFA is completed.
 Students interested in a duel degree are recommended to apply first to the MFA program and to consider pursuing the Certicate en route to developing their doctoral proposal.

-Graduate Certificate in Documentary Arts and Ethnographic Practice (DAEP)
+Director, Graduate Certificate Program in Documentary Arts and Ethnographic Practice (DAEP)

 Temple University’s Graduate Certificate Program in Documentary Arts and Ethnographic Practice (DAEP) is a 13-credit interdisciplinary program that involves faculty and courses in the Center of the Arts, the College of Liberal Arts and the School of Media and Communication.
 The DAEP program’s philosophy is to promote a broad and critical use of diverse media tools in the study and representation of culture(s).
 The program is open to students in M.F.A. and Ph.D. programs university-wide and it is ideally suited for students who plan to incorporate visual studies, ethnographic methods and documentary practices in their artistic and scholarly projects.
 For Temple University PhD and MFA students only.
 Read More.